San123san/leetcode_question/README.md

 For instance, if you want to return an array containing two elements [i, j], you would use:
 Syntax: return new int[]{i, j};
 This syntax creates a new integer array and populates it with the values specified within the curly braces {}.

+Array and String both have different method.
+In array use the .length to get and in string use .size